joony422/Prototypes/README.md

 ## Questions for Mark and Kaila -
 1) Should each planet be a different sound?
 Or should it be a set of sounds?
 2) Does each lesson/planet have a new activity?
 (Beat Machine/Simon Says/Memory Game)
+3) So we need stages within wach lesson? (i.e repetitions of the same activity)